 - If you’re already seated comfortably on a RER B train from CDG, staying on until Antony (for the Orlyval) can be more relaxing than navigating a crowded Metro Line 14 transfer.

-- However, Metro Line 14 is newer, fully automated, step-free, and often easier to manage with luggage.
+- Metro Line 14 is newer, fully automated, step-free, and fast.

 - From Orly Airport, you are likely to have a seat on Metro 14.